-Earth Science is a State of Michigan Graduation requirement, which exposes students to the complexities of the Earth's processes and how populations are affected.
-Topics include Space Systems, Chemistry of the stars, Rocks and Minerals, Glaciers, and Topographic Maps.
-Instruction will focus on developing and using models, planning and conducting investigations, analyzing and interpreting data, using mathematical and computational thinking, and constructing explanations.
+Earth Science 2 exposes students to the complexities of the Earth's processes and how populations are affected.
+Topics include Space Systems, Chemistry of the stars, Rocks and Minerals, Glaciers, and Michigan Geology.
+Instruction will focus on developing and using models, planning, and conducting investigations, analyzing, and interpreting data, using mathematical and computational thinking, and constructing explanations.
 Science and Engineering practices and crosscutting concepts will be incorporated.
 Lab work is required.

-7103 HONORS EARTH SCIENCE I
+7103 HONORS EARTH SCIENCE I Gr 11 0.5 credit